Herschel Island: Application of law against Indigenous population

 There were four trials of Alikomiak and Tatamigana which followed, all of which were brief and appeared predecided.
 The trial was a show trial, intended as a demonstration of force by Canadian law enforcement against the Inuit, as well as a demonstration to the world of Canada's claims to sovereign rights in the Arctic.
 Herschel Island was chosen as the site for the trial because of its accessibility and because it was the only community along the Arctic coast that had significant buildings, a result of the whaling economy in the area.
-Alikomiak was eventually sentenced for killing whites, while Tatamigana was sentenced for killing an Inuit, and both were sentenced to hang.
-Some bishops and locals protested the sentences and recommended other punishments, particularly because of Alikomiak's young age, though local newspapers tended to favor the verdict and the Canadian government refused to commute it.
+Alikomiak was eventually sentenced for killing whites, while Tatamigana was sentenced for killing an Inuk, and both were sentenced to hang.
+Some bishops and locals protested the sentences and recommended other punishments, particularly because of Alikomiak's young age, though local newspapers tended to favour the verdict and the Canadian government refused to commute it.

 Missionaries, police, and traders

 Anglican missionary Isaac Stringer first visited Herschel Island in 1893.
 He returned with his wife in 1896, and ministered to the people there until his departure in 1901.
 Stringer and other missionaries attempted to build a church on the island, but were not successful.
 A mission house was constructed in 1916 by Reverend Whittaker.
 This building still stands, but is in poor condition.

-In 1903 RCMP Inspector Francis J. Fitzgerald visited Herschel Island.
+In 1903, Francis Joseph Fitzgerald, a North-West Mounted Police Inspector visited Herschel Island.
 The following year, he and Constable Sutherland established a detachment on the island, which was at first based in two small sod huts.
-From 1910 to 1931 Herschel Island was subdistrict headquarters for the RCMP in the Western Arctic.
+From 1910 to 1931 Herschel Island was subdistrict headquarters for the NWMP and, after 1920, the RCMP in the western part of the Canadian Arctic.
 Command was transferred to Aklavik in 1931, and Herschel Island was patrolled intermittently until 1948, when the detachment was reopened on a seasonal basis.
-On February 16, 1918, Herschel Island suffered its first loss of a police officer.
+On 16 February 1918, Herschel Island suffered its first loss of a police officer.
 Constable Alexander Lamont age 30, Badge Number 5548 Royal Northwest Mounted Police died of a duty-related illness.
 Constable Lamont died from typhoid fever while on Hershel Island, while attending to the needs of another victim of the disease.

-Sadly, on July 14, 1958, Herschel Island suffered another loss of a police officer.
-Constable Carl Lennart Sundell, aged 24 years, was stationed on board the RCMP supply schooner HERSCHEL at the time of his death and died as a result of an accidental shooting.
+On 14 July 1958, Herschel Island suffered another loss of a police officer.
+Constable Carl Lennart Sundell, aged 24 years, was stationed on board the RCMP supply schooner Herschel at the time of his death and died as a result of an accidental shooting.
 He was shot while boarding the vessel which was in a cradle onshore for repairs.
 The RCMP post was closed permanently in 1964.

 In 1915 the Hudson's Bay Company sent Mr. Christy Harding to Herschel Island to establish a post.
 Soon after his arrival he constructed a store, house, warehouse, and several other buildings.
 Business at the post was never lucrative.
 In 1937 the Bay closed its doors on the island, and its buildings were abandoned.
 None of them remain.